Asynchronous + Flexible Enrollment = Work At Your Own Best Successful Pace

 Ms. Jones was a student in my Differential Equations course.
 She earned an A-.
 She completed all of her homework on time.

-It is very standard for graduate school applicants to need multiple Letters of Recommendation from previous instructors.
-Many undergraduate colleges and university now require such Letters for their applicants as well, usually to be written by a student's high school teachers.
+It is very standard for both undergraduate and graduate school applicants to need multiple Letters of Recommendation from previous teachers, instructors, or professors.
+Undergraduate colleges and university now require such Letters for their applicants, usually to be written by a student's high school teachers.
 Letters of Recommendation are standard fare for employment applications as students move into the workforce.

 Students who take a traditional Calculus course in, say, a large lecture hall with hundreds or even thousands of students, there may be difficulty for the instructor of such a large course to be able to write a meaningful Letter of Recommendation for a student given such a course structure.
 Some students make a point of going to the instructor's office hours each week with the goal of asking that instructor for a Letter of Recommendation after the course conclusion.